Time Management Tips

 Take Advantage of Useful Resources

-- Old exam registry at the USSU Help Centre, and
+- review the old exam registry at the USSU Help Centre,

 - Online class notes and lecture recordings (when available),